ypsitau/pico-jxglib/README.md

 This is a library that provides APIs to control various devices using RaspberryPi Pico SDK.

 Documents are not available yet.
-See the [Qiita article](https://qiita.com/ypsitau/items/ca5fb14f0bda56e84486) (written in Japanese) for what this library is.
+See the [Zenn article](https://zenn.dev/ypsitau/articles/2025-01-24-jxglib-intro) (written in Japanese) for what this library is.